technovangelist/katacoda-scenarios/apmintro2/step4.md

 If we use Datadog's Python library function **patch**, we can also automatically instrument the **requests** library, along with the **redis** server we have running.

-To send our headers along with the automatically instrumented **requests** library, we must also `import config from ddtrace`, and add the following lines:
+To send our headers along with the automatically instrumented **requests** library, we must also `import config from ddtrace`, and add the following lines to **api.py**:

 ```python
 from ddtrace import tracer, patch, config